madeline-scyphers/Procyon-Wiki/docs/Factions/Wreckers.md

 ## Situation

-The crew has hit several targets in the system by sowing confusion between the [[Rin|Rin]] [[Factions/Factions|Factions/Factions]], and cleaning up after pirates.
+The crew has hit several targets in the system by sowing confusion between the [Rin](Rin.md) [Factions](Factions/Factions.md), and cleaning up after pirates.
 Their goal is to salvage enough to repair their current home, the ship they call the Derelict-8.
 To do that, many more ships are going to need to be destroyed.

 ## Allies With